Mich-Dich/C-Logging-Lib/README.md

 ### Planned Features

 1. **Multithreading:**
-   - Introduce thread safety mechanisms to ensure the library works seamlessly in multithreaded environments.
+   - Introduce thread safety mechanisms to ensure the library works seamlessly in multithreading environments.

 2. **Thread Safety:**
    - Enhance the library's thread safety to prevent race conditions and ensure reliable logging in concurrent applications.